0xd1rac/dl-zoo/ebm/README.md

 # Beginner Projects
-- [ ] Binary Classifications with EBMs\
+- [ ] Binary Classifications with EBMs<br />
-      - Train an EBM as a binary classifier on MNIST. \
+      - Train an EBM as a binary classifier on MNIST.<br />
-      - Compare it with logistic regression or neural networks. \
+      - Compare it with logistic regression or neural networks. <br />
-      - Experiment with different energy functions. \
+      - Experiment with different energy functions. <br />
-- [ ] Denoising with EBMs\
+- [ ] Denoising with EBMs<br />
-      - Train an EBM for image denoising. \
+      - Train an EBM for image denoising.<br />
       - Add noise to MNIST/CIFAR-10 images and train the model to reconstruct the clean image. \
       - Compare with traditional denoising autoencoders.
 - [ ] Unsupervised Representation Learning \